 - Open Disk Management and delete drive D.

-- Right click C drive and select Extend Volume to combine the Unallocated space.
+- Right click C drive and select Extend Volume to combine the contiguous Unallocated space.

-Step 2: Right click C drive and click “Resize/Move Volume" again.
-In the pop-up window, drag the right border rightwards to combine the Unallocated space.
+Step 2: right click C: drive and select "Resize/Move Volume" again, drag right border towards right to combine Unallocated space.

 Step 3: click Apply on top left to execute.
 (All operations before this step only work in virtual mode.)

 - If you have not shrunk with Disk Management, you can shrink with NIUBI and make Unallocated space on the left, so you can extend C drive without moving Unallocated space.

 - If there is not plenty of free unused space in the right contiguous partition, you can shrink any other one on the same disk.

 - If there is no available free space in the disk, you can copy to a larger one with extend C drive with additional disks space.

 Watch the video how to extend system partition C with Unallocated space in Windows 7: